-The Spyder Control Panel, located in the hallway near the bedroom, displays approximate levels in the fresh, gray, and black-water holding tanks.
+The Spyder Control Panel, located in the hallway near the bedroom, displays approximate levels in the fresh, gray, and black water holding tanks.
 The monitor column display lights are sequentially arranged to indicate fluid levels in percentage increments.
-For example, if the selected fresh water tank is approximately one- fourth full, then the indicator of 25% will be displayed.
+For example, if the selected freshwater tank is approximately onefourth full, then the indicator of 25% will be displayed.

-NOTE: The water level readings and battery voltage display for the chassis and house battery banks are available on the same screen.
+NOTE: The LP-gas level and battery voltage display for the chassis and house battery banks are available on the same screen.